 Also, pack one in your suitcase for your time in the water.

 20. Motion Sickness Reliever

-It would be a crime if you come to Cancun for a layoff and don’t experience the boat rides, sunrise and sunset cruises, etc.
+It would be a crime to come to Cancun for a layoff and not experience the boat rides, sunrise and sunset cruises, etc.

 But when you get onto a boat or a cruise during any beach holiday, it is best to have a motion sickness reliever with you.

-Do ensure it is a non-drowsy formula so that you can enjoy your trip rather than dreaming of your hotel room bed.
+Ensure it is a non-drowsy formula so you can enjoy your trip rather than dream of your hotel room bed.